cygnan/reboot-airstation/README.md

 ## Contribution

-1. Fork it
+1. Fork it.
-1. Create your feature branch
+1. Create your feature branch.
-1. Commit your changes
+1. Commit your changes.
-1. Push to the branch
+1. Push to the branch.
-1. Create a new Pull Request
+1. Create a new Pull Request.

 ## License